Braised Balsamic Onion Pasta Salad

 Instructions

-Cook, stirring occasionally, for about 15 minutes until the pasta is tender, but not mushy.
+Cook, stirring occasionally, for about 15 minutes (or according to package directions) until the pasta is tender, but not mushy.

 Drain and place in a large mixing bowl.